 \section{Mean and Standard Deviation of Inputs Across Radial Locations}

-To obtain the statistics of input parameters for each radial location, we parsed the metadata of the shot data and grouped each shot into its corresponding radial location bracket.
-After parsing the entire dataset, we calculated the mean and standard deviation for each radial bracket.
+To obtain the statistics of input parameters for each radial location, we parse the metadata of the shot data and group each shot into its corresponding radial location bracket.
+After parsing the entire dataset, we compute the mean and standard deviation for each radial bracket.
 Figure~\ref{fig:mstd_accross_rho} plots these statistics for each input variable against the radial profile.